What is fixed income interest rate risk?

 As the price/yield relationship is curved, the duration measure is not accurate.
-Duration only measures the linear relationship between the price and yield of the bond and does not consider the curved shape.
+Duration only measures the linear relationship between the price and the yield of the bond, and does not consider the curved shape.
 Simply put, as the yield on a bond changes, so does the duration.
 Thus, measuring the impact of convexity is important for understanding interest rate risk.
 For bonds with a more convex price/yield curve, the interest rate increase has less effect on the price.
-On the other hand, as the interest rate decreases, the bond price increase more for bonds with a more convex shape.
+On the other hand, as the interest rate decreases, the bond price increases more for bonds with a more convex shape.

 The formula for the convexity measure is:

 - Convexity measure = (V+ + V– – 2V0) / (2V0(Δy)2)

 - V0 = initial price

 - V+ = price if yields increase by Δy

 - V– = price if yields decrease by Δy